Dnguy104/Imfur/README.md

 ## About
 This app allows you to use the full capabilities of the imgur image search api.
 It provides a search bar and query sorts to make filtered queries. when the user scrolls to the bottom of the page, it automatically loads more images from the api.
+The images are also disply in a grid pattern that supports dynamic height to improve viewing experience.

 Patterns implemented:
 > Infinte scrolling